 Special Note: Students will be expected to participate in some activities outside of their school day.

 Academic Allies

-Course credit earned: Career Technical Education (1.0) May be taken more than once for credit.
+Course credit earned: CTE or Elective (1.0)

+May be taken more than once for credit.

 Allies need to fill out a questionnaire to determine academic strengths and preferences

+No Prerequisite